NVIDIA/TensorRT-LLM/_sources/llm-api/index.md.txt

   Because the LLM API relies on the `mpi4py` library, put the LLM class in a function and protect the main entrypoint to the program under the `__main__` namespace to avoid a [recursive spawn](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html#mpipoolexecutor) process in `mpi4py`.

   This limitation is applicable for multi-GPU inference only.

+- Cannot quit after generation

+  The LLM instance manages threads and processes, which may prevent its reference count from reaching zero.
+To address this issue, there are two common solutions:
+  1. Wrap the LLM instance in a function, as demonstrated in the quickstart guide.
+This will reduce the reference count and trigger the shutdown process.
+  2. Use LLM as an contextmanager, with the following code: `with LLM(...) as llm: ...`, the shutdown methed will be invoked automatically once it goes out of the `with`-statement block.